mhrusovs/nodeschool/SETUP.md

 or for all of the available systems on https://code.visualstudio.com/download, there even is an [installation video-guide](https://code.visualstudio.com/docs/introvideos/basics).

-It is sufficient to have the editor installed, the setup for development of nodejs project will be done at the beginning of the course.
+It is sufficient to have the editor installed, the setup for development of a nodejs project will be done at the beginning of the course.